 - (1) WNS (Holdings) Limited has made a 99.99% capital contribution in WNS Global Services Netherlands Cooperative U.A., or the Co-op.
-The remaining 0.01% capital contribution in the Co-op was made by WNS North America Inc. to satisfy the regulatory requirement to have a minimum of two members. - (2) All the shares except one share of WNS Business Consulting Services Private Limited are held by WNS North America Inc. The remaining one share is held by a nominee shareholder on behalf of WNS North America Inc. to satisfy the regulatory requirement to have a minimum of two shareholders. - (3) WNS Global Services Private Limited (Singapore Branch) was formed on November 28, 2014 and is a branch of WNS Global Services Private Limited. - (4) WNS Cares Foundation is a 'not for profit organization' registered under formerly Section 25 of the Indian Companies Act, 1956 (which has become Section 8 of the Indian Companies Act, 2013), formed for the purpose of promoting corporate social responsibilities and is not considered for the purpose of preparing our consolidated financial statements. - (5) WNS Legal Assistance LLP was incorporated under the Limited Liability Partnerships Act, 2000 in the UK on November 4, 2014.
+The remaining 0.01% capital contribution in the Co-op was made by WNS North America Inc. to satisfy the regulatory requirement to have a minimum of two - (2) All the shares except one share of WNS Business Consulting Services Private Limited are held by WNS North America Inc. The remaining one share is held by a nominee shareholder on behalf of WNS North America Inc. to satisfy the regulatory requirement to have a minimum of two shareholders. - (3) WNS Customer Solutions (Private) Limited, which was a subsidiary of WNS Customer Solutions (Singapore) Private Limited, was amalgamated with WNS Global Services (Private) Limited effective December 31, 2015. - (4) WNS Cares Foundation is a "not for profit organization" registered under the former Section 25 of the Indian Companies Act, 1956 (which has become Section 8 of the Indian Companies Act, 2013), formed for the purpose of promoting corporate social responsibilities.
+As a result, it is not considered for the purpose of preparing our consolidated financial statements. - (5) WNS Workflow Technologies Limited was renamed WNS Assistance Limited effective April 13, 2016 - (6) WNS Assistance (Legal) Limited, a wholly owned subsidiary of WNS Assistance Limited, was incorporated on April 20, 2016. - (7) WNS Global Services (UK) Limited (France Branch) was formed on December 16, 2015 and is a branch of WNS Global Services (UK) Limited. - (8) WNS Global Services (UK) Limited London Bucharest Branch was formed on February 2, 2016 and is a branch of WNS Global Services (UK) Limited.